paulgolter/blender-pipeline-integration/README.md

 It is generally advised to work with the properties in the `bpy.props` module because they can do a lot more really useful things!

-For example we can define a subtype when we initialize the property, give it a name and a description that will be displayed when users hover it with their mouse.
+For example we can define a subtype when we initialize the property, give it a name and a description that will be displayed when users hover over it with their mouse.

 ```python
 >>> bpy.types.Object.export_path = bpy.props.StringProperty(